TMJ Treatment: An Overview

 Botox® Therapeutic

 Dr. Basko and Dr. Engelberg have received training from the American Academy of Facial Esthetics to help address TMJ pain and symptoms using Botox Therapeutic injections.
-Botox® is a non-invasive and non-surgical treatment option for TMJ.
-Botox targets specific muscles to help them relax and reduce jaw pain.
-This process can also temporarily lower the amount of TMJ-related headaches.
-Results typically last about six months.
-For your convenience, you can receive your Botox touch-ups during your bi-annual dental check-ups.
+Botox® is a noninvasive and nonsurgical treatment option for TMJ.
+It targets specific muscles to help them relax and reduce jaw pain.

 Mouthguard and Splint Therapy